Maryland Recovery Philosophy

 TREATMENT & ASSESSMENT

-According to the center’s website, Maryland Recovery bills its treatment as “outpatient residential,” because it combines outpatient treatment with sober-living facilities.
-Treatment is divided into three phases, and all incoming clients begin at Phase 1, no matter what stage of addiction or recovery they’re at.
+According to the center’s website, Maryland Recovery bills its treatment as “residential outpaitent,” because it combines outpatient treatment with sober-living facilities.

 According to the facility’s website, psychiatrists and addiction specialists are “on standby” during Phase One, however it’s not clear whether they’re on staff.
-The medical director is a physician trained in emergency medicine, and the facility also employs two licensed clinical social workers.
+The medical director is a physician trained in emergency medicine, and the facility also employs two licensed clinical social workers and other counselors.

 ACCOMMODATIONS & AMENITIES